tfelix/bestia-docs/content/docs/mechanics/_index.md

 solve this problem by himself maybe by finding a friendly other character class which is able to open portals.
 Interaction between players is highly encouraged to solve problems.

-### A Single Universe
+## A Single Universe

 We all live on the same planet.
 So do we really need multiple servers?
 Multiple servers tear the community apart.
 Of course it is technically more challenging to connect all players through a common game world.
 But this challenge has to be met.
 One community further encourages interaction between the players.

-### Stable Mechanics
+## Stable Mechanics

 In modern games players are kept encouraged by constantly changing the game mechanics.
 These poor design choices makes it hard for players to came back into the game after a long pause.
 Most mechanics have changed and must be adaptes first leading to frustration.
-Players slowly understanding the mechanics will put into a constant re-learning when the patches changes the mechanics.
+Players slowly understanding the mechanics will put into a constant re-learning when the patches change the mechanics.
 Bestia will strictly strive for preserving once established gameplay mechanics and makes them as resistant as possible against patches.

-> Interesting long term challenges have to be implemented via a immersive gameplay world.
+> Interesting long-term challenges have to be implemented via a immersive gameplay world.
 Bugs and balancing problems will be patched of course.

-### Encouraging Social Interaction
+## Encouraging Social Interaction

 Many game mechanics should only be possible through interaction with other players.
 Rituals that require multiple players, even the help of multiple character classes should be the norm rather than the exception.
 Single players